-The LBO partnered with the Minnesota School Boards Association to distribute the data request to their members.
-One school district responded.
-That district's wage data and responses are used in the analysis that follows.
+The LBO partnered with the League of Minnesota Cities, the Association of Minnesota Counties, and the Minnesota School Boards Association to distribute the data request to their members.
+Thirty-three cities, 25 counties, and 24 school districts responded.
 Questions were structured to collect baseline information about employee count, wages, and employee leave activity, which the LBO compiled.
+Sample questionnaires are included as an appendix to this local impact note.